 With the approval of his or her advisor, a student may register for an academic credit load up to and including 20 semester hours.
 A load ranging from 12 to 20 credit hours is considered full-time and is assessed fees accordingly.
 An academic load in excess of 20 credits is considered an overload and therefore requires the approval of the Associate Academic Dean of the University and is subject to an additional fee for which financial aid is not applicable.
+Courses for music ensembles, music private lessons, theatre practicum, and CWOC Practicum are not counted toward course load, nor are they subject to an overload fee.
+Students in the Honors Program may register for up to and including 24 semester hours.
+An academic load in excess of 24 hours for honors students is considered an overload and therefore requires the approval of the Associate Academic Dean of the University and is subject to an additional fee for which financial aid is not applicable.
+Freshmen in the first semester may not enroll in more than 18 semester hours without the approval of the Associate Academic Dean.

 Students attending another institution as a transient student at the same time that they are registered for courses at the University of Mount Union are subject to the same limitations on overload.
 The determination of whether or not the student has an overload will be based on the sum of the hours taken at Mount Union and the other institution.
 Students attending other institutions in the summer are subject to the same credit hour limitations that would apply at the University of Mount Union.
-Any course load above that limit - normally nine semester hours - would require approval by the Associate Academic Dean of the University.
+Any course load above that limit would require approval by the Associate Academic Dean of the University.